 The composition inverse is given by

-Thus we get a groupoid with the corresponding composition, inverse, source and target maps.
-Moreover, the maps $s$, $t$ and $id$ preserve the tensor product.
-Indeed, by using that $G$ is quasiassociative we have
+Thus we get a groupoid with the associative composition, inverse, source and target maps.
+Moreover, the maps $s$, $t$ and $\id$ preserve the tensor product.
+Indeed, by using the fact that $G$ is quasiassociative we have